StephanPythonGod/pylone-detection/README.md

 ## Set up the Application

 ### Mandatory system requirements:
-- Python version 3.5 or higher
+- Python version 3.5 is recomended due to tensorflow

 ### Steps to set up the application:
 1. Clone the git repository